Understanding Disk Drive Terminology, Technology

 Hard Disk drives can be thought of as a combination of the old Vinyl record technology of turntables with a spinning disc on a platter and an arm you could move across the disc's surface, and the technology of audio cassette tapes that used a head (instead of a needle) to both play and record signals on a magnetic memory media.

 In the following discussion, we'll introduce terms such as heads and cylinders which still have real physical connections to floppy diskettes.
-However, due to changes in the manufacturing of hard disk drives and PCs, these terms are no longer directly applicable to the physical reality inside a modern HDD.
-But you still need to know where these and other terms came from and how they were used historically in order to understand why, for example, an HDD that's labeled as having 6136 cylinders and 16 heads is seen by the BIOS of a computer as having only 767 cylinders and 128 heads; when in reality, the drive probably had just 6 (or less) physical heads!
+However, due to changes which occurred in the manufacturing of hard disk drives and PCs decades ago, these terms are no longer directly applicable to the physical reality inside a modern HDD (and certainly have no real connection with Solid State devices such as a USB thumb drive!).
+But you still need to know where these and other terms came from and how they were used historically in order to understand why, for example, an HDD that's labeled as having 6136 cylinders and 16 heads is seen by the BIOS of a computer as having only 767 cylinders and 128 heads; when in reality, such a drive probably had only 6 (or even less) physical heads!
 Let's start . . .

 The usable surface area of a hard or floppy disk is divided into a number of invisible concentric rings called tracks (see Fig. 1).
 And each track is divided into the same number *of small arcs called sectors.
 If a drive has more than one platter (or surface) that can store data (such as a double-sided floppy disk), then all the tracks that are located in the same position on each platter (or side of a disk) are collectively known